publicdocs/uscode/assets/md/titles/usc48/us/usc/t48/ch10/m__us_usc_t48_s1492a.md

     (b) __Establishment__

-    Not later than 180 days after December 16, 2014, the Secretary shall, within the Empowering Insular Communities activity, establish a team of technical, policy, and financial experts—
+    Not later than 180 days after December 16, 2014 (except in the case of Puerto Rico, in which case not later than 270 days after June 30, 2016), the Secretary shall, within the Empowering Insular Communities activity (except in the case of Puerto Rico), establish a team of technical, policy, and financial experts—

         (1) to develop an energy action plan addressing the energy needs of each of the insular areas and Freely Associated States; and